-What kept the rich young ruler was not that he had riches.
-The Lord teaches us that He is the One Who provides us with all things, and our trust is in Him alone.
-What is our true treasure, our true love?
+The difficulty for the rich young ruler was not that he had riches, but that he trusted in them above all else.
+Christ teaches us that He is the One Who provides us with all things, and our trust is in Him alone.
+He invites us to ask ourselves, what is our true treasure, our true love?
 What do we desire above all?
 What is our highest priority?

 Saint Basil the Great says, "He does not tell us to sell our goods, because they are by nature evil, for then they would not be God's creatures; He, therefore, does not bid us cast them away as if they were bad but distribute them; nor is anyone condemned for possessing them, but for abusing them."

-The Lord says, "It is easier for a camel to go through the eye of a needle than for a rich man to enter the Kingdom of God."
+Jesus says, "It is easier for a camel to go through the eye of a needle than for a rich man to enter the Kingdom of God."

 The image of a camel going through the eye of the needle is a simple analogy of impossibility.
 However, it is not the riches that create the impossibility, but the love of wealth.
 Apart from the love and grace of God, we cannot find eternal life.
 This is true whether we are rich or poor because when we love things - anything - more than the God who loves us, we live selfishly and close ourselves to Him.

-What is impossible with man is possible with God - because this is the will of the God who loves us and has redeemed us.
+What is impossible with man is possible with God because this is the will of the God who loves us and has redeemed us.
 To trust the Lord in all things is to have a treasure in Heaven.
 What is possible with God is what God desires, which is to save us and unite us with Him.
 He is our Father in Heaven, Who gives us all we need.